-The structure and content of Spanish doctorates is designed towards professional skills development and often involves close relationships with industry partners.
+The structure and content of PhDs in Spain is designed towards professional skills development and often involves close relationships with industry partners.
 As such, PhD graduates from universities in Spain can expect to gain excellent training and a globally recognised degree ideal for entering highly-skilled careers.

 In particular, Spanish language ability is a highly sought-after skill and enables communication with some of the world’s most important industries and businesses.